Volodymyr Mula: Awards

 In May 2021, Volodymyr Mula's documentary UKE was recognized as the main media event of the year at the Ukraine Sports Media Awards – 2020, organized by the Association of Sports Journalists of Ukraine.

 In September 2021, Volodymyr Mula was awarded the title of Honored Art Worker of Ukraine in recognition of his significant contributions to cinematography, creative achievements, and professional excellence.
 This prestigious title is conferred by the President of Ukraine to individuals who have demonstrated exceptional contributions to the arts and culture of the nation.

 In May 2024, at the 45th Sports Emmy Awards held at Lincoln Center's Frederick P. Rose Hall in New York City, Volodymyr Mula received the Emmy award in the category of "Outstanding Documentary Series – Serialized" for his television documentary project Football Must Go On.
 This honor was presented by the National Academy of Television Arts & Sciences (NATAS), marking one of the highest distinctions in U.S. television.

 Nominations

-On February 2021, the UKE documentary by director Volodymyr Mula was shortlisted for the AIPS Sport Media Awards 2020.
+In February 2021, the UKE documentary by director Volodymyr Mula was shortlisted for the AIPS Sport Media Awards 2020.

-On April 2021, the UKE documentary was nominated for "Best Documentary Film of the Year" at the Golden Dzyga Ukrainian Film Academy Awards.
+In April 2021, the UKE documentary was nominated for "Best Documentary Film of the Year" at the Golden Dzyga Ukrainian Film Academy Awards.